YashG10/httk-vs-specialised-PBPK-models/README.md

 # httk-vs-specialised-PBPK-models
-To compare performance, applicability and regulatory acceptance of generic vs specialized models.
+Background: Regulators and risk assessors are relying on PBPK modeling for regulatory decision-making and chemical risk assessment.
+Overtime, multiple open source PBPK platforms have emerged providing standardized models for chemical risk assessment relying heavily on QSAR and other in-silico tools for parameterization.
+On the other hand, researchers also keep on developing specialized model for specific compounds or chemical classes.
+Objective of this study is to compare performance, applicability and regulatory acceptance of generic vs specialized models.

+Methodology: We evaluated generic models (httk) against specialized model for priority class chemicals (industrial and environmental contaminants and toxic drugs).
+Model performance was assessed using quantitative prediction accuracy metric for plasma and other organ concentrations, and parameter sensitivity.